aws-samples/amazon-s3-resumable-upload/cluster/README-English.md

 ```
 These information will be deployed to System Manager Parameter Store as s3_migration_bucket_para
 * Change your notification email in cdk_ec2_stack.py
-* If needed, you can change default config, such as JobType, and package the code onto your own s3 bucket, change EC2 Userdata to fetch this code and config.
+* If needed, can change the default config file: ./cdk-cluster/code/s3_migration_cluster_config.ini (e.g. JobType or Threads), CDK will deploy code and config to a new create s3 bucket: s3-migration-cluster-resourc-deploybucket.
+You can also change the config after deploy, upload to the same s3 bucket.
+New created EC2 will download the new config via Userdata.

 ### 2. AWS CDK Auto-deploy
 * AWS CDK will deploy below all resources except as manually config credentials in step 1.